Jerry Lewis: You cannot polish a turd.

 - Hit them with the ol' "My city's team, right or wrong."
 Or just call fans of good players and teams, "front runners."

 - A week after the musical Subways Are For Sleeping opened on Broadway to critical disdain, an ad appeared in the New York Herald Tribune trumpeting "7 Out of 7 Are Ecstatically Unanimous About Subways Are For Sleeping", quoting rave reviews alongside the names of New York's major drama critics.
 This ad was the work of the show's producer, David Merrick, who had explored the phone books and found seven men who happened to have the same names as the theatre critics.
+(Merrick had been planning something of this sort for years, but it could not have been pulled off before the 1960 retirement of longtime New York Times critic Brooks Atkinson, whose name was unique.)
 The Herald Tribune published an apology (other newspapers had perhaps wisely rejected the ad), but what was done was done.

 - Seattle's Greg Thompson Productions is the master of creative editing and quote mining.
 A critical response such as "It's amazing to me that anyone would consider this entertainment" would be quoted as "It's amazing!"
 The most egregious example of this practice was the promotion for his wife's one-woman cabaret, 7 Blondes, which he was called on by a local paper.